Tournament Mode

 Setting Up

-Go to the Tournaments tab, click Create.
-Give it a name, choose the format (Round Robin, Single Elimination, or Double Elimination), set the number of players per team, and assign players to teams — either manually or let the system generate random teams.
+Go to the Tournaments tab and click the Manage Tournament button to open the setup screen.
+Give it a name, choose the format (Round Robin, Single Elimination, Double Elimination, or Pool Play), set the number of players per team, pick how many games each matchup is played to (single, best of 3, best of 5, or best of 7), and assign players to teams — either manually or let the system generate random teams.

 Integration with Regular Play